hghalebi/Functional-Programming-in-Rust/src/chapter_2_getting_started.md

 We declare a module `my_module`.
 This is simply to give our code a place to live.
 Rust code is organized into modules (`mod`) and creates (structs, enums).

-The `abs` function is a pure function that takes an integer and returns its absolute value.
+The `remaining_context` function is a pure function that takes two integers and returns the remaining capacity.
 Note the absence of an explicit `return` keyword.
 The value returned from a function is simply whatever value results from evaluating the last expression in the block.

 ## 2.2 Running our program